 Short facts about Denmark

-Denmark includes several major islands as Zealand (Sjælland), Funen (Fyn), Bornholm and the peninsula Jutland north of Germany.
+Denmark includes several major islands as Zealand (Sjælland), Funen (Fyn), Bornholm and the peninsula Jutland.
 The terrain is low and flat to gently rolling plains.

 Denmark is today a modern, prosperous nation and has a modern market economy, and the Danes enjoy a high standard of living, and they have a good welfare system and is a member of the European Union (EU) and the Schengen agreement.

 The country has a high-tech agricultural sector and world-leading companies in pharmaceuticals, maritime shipping and renewable energy.

 Danes are the most satisfied and happy people in the world.
 The Danish people appreciate an addition to the daily work to have a high quality of life where there is a time for family, friends and leisure activities.

 Visit Denmark and take your time at a cosy café or restaurant, meet the Danes, get notice of the history of the country by visiting the many attractions or visit the beautiful, clean, soft Danish nature.